iamlaksh1/site/content/posts/geospatial-techradar.md

 | SpatioTemporal Asset Catalogs (STAC) | Common language to describe geospatial information, so it can more easily be worked with, indexed, and discovered.  | Widely accepted across industries to store/retrive spatial data.
 Vast ecosystem with tools and resources made them
 | FME | The most powerful integeration tool .  | Widely accepted across industries to data integeration and transformation.
 FME Desktop and Server is swiss army knife for geospatial workflows.

-** There were more oss tools and libraries used along with products/data offerings industry gaints - Esri, Mapbox, HERE, CartoDB, Descartes... etc
+** There were more oss tools and libraries used along with products/data offerings from industry gaints - Esri, Mapbox, HERE, CartoDB, Descartes... etc